codeceptjs/CodeceptJS/README.md

 });
 ```

-All actions are performed by I object; assertions functions start with `see` function.
+All actions are performed by `I` object; assertions functions start with `see` function.
-In this examples all methods of `I` are taken from WebDriver helper, see [reference](https://github.com/codeceptjs/CodeceptJS/blob/master/docs/helpers/WebDriver.md) to learn how to use them.
+In these examples all methods of `I` are taken from WebDriver helper, see [reference](https://github.com/codeceptjs/CodeceptJS/blob/master/docs/helpers/WebDriver.md) to learn how to use them.

 Let's execute this test with `run` command.
 Additional option `--steps` will show us the running process.
 We recommend use `--steps` or `--debug` during development.